Frequency-adaptive tensor neural networks for high-dimensional multi-scale problems: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{tnn_lr_fp} introduces two TNNs architectures and investigates their F-Principle behavior, based on the Kolmogorov $r$-width structure of high-dimensional PDE solutions.
-Section \ref{ff_for_tnn} integrates random Fourier features into the TNNs framework to address multi-scale problems.
-Section \ref{fa} presents the frequency-adaptive TNNs algorithm.
+Section \ref{tnn_lr_fp} introduces two TNN architectures and investigates their F-Principle behavior, based on the Kolmogorov $r$-width structure of high-dimensional PDE solutions.
+Section \ref{ff_for_tnn} integrates random Fourier features into the TNN framework to address multi-scale problems.
+Section \ref{fa} presents the frequency-adaptive TNN algorithm.
 Section \ref{ne} provides a comprehensive numerical evaluation using a set of high-dimensional benchmark problems.
 Finally, section \ref{conclusion} summarizes the key findings and contributions of this work.